 *The Rule of 430 is a guideline based on the estimated average of our most popular 2019 bike models.
-Keep in mind the specific mileage to offset each model varies, due to differing emissions costs of each bike family.
+Keep in mind that the specific mileage to offset each model varies, due to the differing emissions costs of each bike family.

 How 430 is calculated

 In a life-cycle assessment of four of our representative bike categories conducted by WAP Environmental Consulting, we acquired the value of the emissions from the average Trek bike – 174 kg CO2e.
 Using this, along with data from the EPA estimating that 3.8 litres of fuel emits 8.887 kg of CO2 and the average vehicle travels 22 miles per 3.8 litres, we came to this simple equation.